 After that, the products belong to the buyer.
 The buyer assumes complete liability as soon as the journey begins.
 This includes transport, insurance, and all additional charges.
 Then, at the destination, the buyer is again responsible for handling and clearing the goods.

-The seller's responsibilities under FOB are:
+The seller's responsibilities under Free On Board are:

-- Product delivery to sea transport
+- Product delivery to sea conveyance

 - Paperwork